 Not surprisingly, keeping tabs on their security posture and regulatory compliance rank at the top of respondents’ concerns.
 But right up there with security and compliance are concerns about transformational activities and the talent to reach those objectives.

-Migration and other transformational activities
+Cloud migration and other transformational activities

-At just over 20%, concerns about big moves such as migration are a huge deal for our respondents.
+At just over 20%, concerns about big moves such as cloud migration are a huge deal for our respondents.
 This makes sense, as regardless of if you’re an enterprise or a large consultant tasked to coach an enterprise, the need is the same: you’ll have to bring a great deal of technical knowledge combined with a convincing effort to enact culture change.

 This type of organizational-level technical knowledge is best held together with a good, sharable structure.
 We dive deeply into just that through a five-step process for migrations in our Cloud Migration series.
 The steps are: